dmyersturnbull/sauronlab/README.md

 generating config files under `~/.sauronlab`.
 You can edit the those files for [additional configuration](#-additional-configuration).

+**Jupyter setup:**

+You may want to run `python -m ipykernel install --user --name=sauronlab` to add the environment to Jupyter.

+If you are using Windows, navigate to your Anaconda environment under `<ANACONDA-INSTALL-DIR>/envs/sauronlab/Scripts` and run `python pywin32_postinstall.py -install`.

 **📝 Technical note:**
 Sauronlab is available on both [conda-forge](https://anaconda.org/conda-forge/sauronlab) and [PyPi](http://pypi.org/project/sauronlab).